 It is not access control.
 It is rate-limiting plus reputation, expressed in firewall rules, driven by what the log says.

 It isn't authentication.
 It cannot tell a real attacker who behaves slowly from a real user who fat-fingers their password three times in a row.
-It will eventually ban one of them.
-Sometimes it will ban the wrong one.

 It isn't IP-based access control.
 The ban list is reactive, not allow-list-shaped.
 If you wanted only your VPN and your office to reach :22, you would write that in iptables directly, today, before lunch.
-You would not lean on fail2ban to discover the attackers and ban them politely.

 What it is